-During the Shamook Trip 250 of December 1995, cod were found to be abundant in shoal water (<90 m) in Smith Sound, and high catch rates using jiggers and feathered hooks (34.8-59.9 kg per person hr) were achieved at three sites in the inner reaches (see Table 1 and Fig. 4) giving a total catch of over 1 100 fish.
+During December 1995, cod were found to be abundant in shoal water (<90 m) in Smith Sound, and high catch rates using jiggers and feathered hooks (34.8 to 59.9 kg per person hr) were achieved at three sites in the inner reaches (see Table 1 and Fig. 4) giving a total catch of over 1100 fish.
 There was no evidence from the echosounder of a dense aggregation of cod in the deeper central channel in the outer section of Smith Sound.
 Cod were, however, widely distributed on the shallower slopes and shoals along the sides of the sound, particularly on the north side.
 Similarly, a survey of Northwest Arm with the echosounder revealed that fish, subsequently identified as cod, were abundant in shoal water at four sites, one near the mouth and three inside Northwest Arm.
-Catch
+Catch rates were high but more variable than those in Smith Sound (7.4-46.3 kg per person hr) and a total of over 1200 fish were caught.
+Cod appeared to be scarce through the deep central channel of Southwest Arm and four sets with the trawl caught only 60 fish; cod may have been present in the shallow water in the extreme western end of Southwest Arm but this area was not surveyed during the study.